spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 ### Back Room

 The Bar has a back room, mostly filled with crates of bottles, bar supplies, and assorted items the Bartender has taken in trade.
-There are weapons, armor, medical supplies, any much more.
+There are weapons, armor, medical supplies, and much more.
 If the Bartender agrees to trade with the characters, he will bring them back here.

 If the players have completed the job, he allows each character to choose one item from the table for free.
-Anything else would require bartering, because the Bartender will not accept any form of currency.
+Anything else would require bartering because the Bartender will not accept any form of currency.
 He will trade for useful items such as Vac Suits, medical supplies, and modern weaponry.

 <aside class="text--rules-sidebar">